Contrasting Warner Music Group (WMG) and Its Competitors

 |-206.04%

-Warner Music Group has a beta of 1.32, indicating that its share price is 32% more volatile than the S&P 500.
-Comparatively, Warner Music Group’s peers have a beta of -0.33, indicating that their average share price is 133% less volatile than the S&P 500.
+Warner Music Group has a beta of 1.32, suggesting that its stock price is 32% more volatile than the S&P 500.
+Comparatively, Warner Music Group’s peers have a beta of -0.33, suggesting that their average stock price is 133% less volatile than the S&P 500.

 Summary